unicef/publicgoods-toolkit/community.md

 [answer](https://github.com/unicef/publicgoods-toolkit/pull/12#discussion_r651328070)
 to that question.)

-Note that many aspects of open source project community health are also discussed, implicitly and sometimes explicitly, in the Adoptability module (TBD reference).
+Note that many aspects of open-source project community health are also discussed, implicitly and sometimes explicitly, in the Adoptability module (TBD reference).